Visiting Coquitlam, British Columbia? Here’s everything you need to know about Coquitlam, BC.

 3) Best Western Chelsea Inn – SURESTAY PLUS by Best Western:

 The Best Western Chelsea Inn is a Coquitlam, BC hotel just off the edge of Trans Canada Highway and towards Maillardville community of Coquitlam, BC.
-It is truly only accessible by car as the area is rather industrial or residential around this hotel.
-The standards fall short of most three star hotels with many guests reporting unsanitary sheets with uneven furnishing (patch work and mirrors that aren’t remotely straight).
+It is truly only accessible by car as the area is rather industrial or residential around this hotel; it is also quite a long distance from any mass rapid transit systems (SkyTrain) so may not be ideal for tourists & leisure travelers looking to utilize Metro Vancouver’s relatively effective transit network/system.
+The Coquitlam hotel standards fall short of most three star hotels with many guests reporting unsanitary sheets with uneven furnishing (patch work and mirrors that aren’t remotely straight).
 Overall, you’re better off looking towards Best Western Coquitlam Inn & Convention Centre or the Executive Hotel Metro Vancouver (as it is now known instead of Coquitlam Executive Plaza Hotel) if you’re looking for convenient and reliable accommodations in Coquitlam, BC.

-Once again as a friendly reminder, Coquitlam is a suburb of Vancouver and you shouldn’t find much a hassle choosing a hotel in Metro Vancouver such as Burnaby’s Hilton Metrotown or New Westminster’s Inn at the Quay if you prefer more options choosing Coquitlam hotels.
-As you will find on our Burnaby Hotels guide, an excellent budget option in Burnaby is the Accent Inn Burnaby (which is a local brand to British Columbia – their sister hotel, the Accent Inn Vancouver Airport Hotel is featured on our (extensive) best Vancouver airport hotel resource.)
+Once again as a friendly reminder because there aren’t many Coquitlam hotel options to choose from, do keep in mind that Coquitlam is a suburb of Vancouver; and and such, you shouldn’t find much a hassle choosing a hotel in a nearby Metro Vancouver city such as Burnaby’s Hilton Metrotown or New Westminster’s Inn at the Quay.
+This is a good choice if you prefer having more options choosing Coquitlam hotels than the three limited & sometimes dilapidated options.
+If you’re looking for a good hotel near to Coquitlam that’s remarkably cheap… As you will find on our Burnaby Hotels guide, an excellent budget option for a hotel in Burnaby is the Accent Inn Burnaby (which is a local brand to British Columbia – their sister hotel, the Accent Inn Vancouver Airport Hotel is featured on our (extensive) best Vancouver airport hotel resource.)

 What you need to know about Best Western Chelsea Inn: